quornian/diskplan/README.md

 root = "/tmp/diskplan-root"
 schema = "examples/simple-schema.diskplan"
 ```
-The associated schema file must also exist relative to the `diskplan.toml`
+The schema file listed will also need to exist, in this case relative to the
-file:
+`diskplan.toml` file:
+:
 ```sh
 # Root directory configuration
 # ...